Kuberwastaken/meow/README.md

 ### Perfect for AI Applications

-MEOW is specifically designed for use with AI, embedding metadata that accelerates machine learning workflows and enhances LLM image understanding:
+MEOW is specifically designed for use with AI, embedding metadata that is really useful for machine learning workflows and potentially can enhance LLM image understanding

 <table>
 <tr>
 <td width="50%">

 #### Problems with Current Formats
-- **Metadata can very easily be stripped** - when images are processed or shared
+- **Metadata can very easily be stripped** - when images are processed or shared - this is usually for security but is a bad tradeoff for AI
-- **Limited to basic descriptive information** - not optimized for AI
+- **Limited to basic descriptive information** - not optimized for machine learning
 - **Separate from actual image processing** - requires additional steps
 - **Not designed for machine learning workflows**